complexdatacollective/documentation.networkcanvas.com/docs/tutorials/server-workflows.md

 {% include nc-image src="assets/img/server-guide/import-protocol-interviewer.png" %}

-To fetch a protocol from a URL, click the “Import from URL” button on the start screen of Interviewer under the “Protocols” panel.
+To fetch a protocol from a URL, click the "Import from URL" button on the start screen of Interviewer under the "Protocols" panel.
 A dialog will appear where you can enter the URL where your protocol is hosted.

 {% include nc-image src="assets/img/server-guide/from-URL.png" %}

-To import a protocol as a file, click the “Import from File” button.
+To import a protocol as a file, click the "Import from File" button.
 A new dialog will appear that allows you to browse for the file you want to import.
-When you locate the file, click “open” to import the protocol into Interviewer.
+When you locate the file, click "open" to import the protocol into Interviewer.

 Note: remember only .netcanvas files can be read by Network Canvas applications.

 {% include nc-image src="assets/img/server-guide/from-file.png" %}

-To import a protocol from Server, click the “Import from Server” button.
+To import a protocol from Server, click the "Import from Server" button.
 You will then see a dialog containing all protocols currently uploaded to the instance of Server to which you are paired.
 Each protocol will display as a card.
 Click the card of whichever protocol you wish to import.

 {% include nc-image src="assets/img/server-guide/from-Server.png" %}

-Once you have imported a protocol to Interviewer, you will be able to view it displayed as a card under the “Start a New Interview” panel on the start screen.
+Once you have imported a protocol to Interviewer, you will be able to view it displayed as a card under the "Start a New Interview" panel on the start screen.
 Click on the protocol you wish to use to collect interview data.

 {% include nc-image src="assets/img/server-guide/protocol-card.png" %}

 ## Exporting and Managing Data in Interviewer

-All interviews completed in Interviewer will appear as cards in the “Export & Manage Interview Data” of the app start screen.
+All interviews completed in Interviewer will appear as cards in the "Export & Manage Interview Data" of the app start screen.
 Each card represents a unique interview session and contains:

 * the case ID,
 * the name of the protocol used to conduct the interview,